harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 > It's just good to be aware what syllable is, so that we can distinguish the sounds in a syllable.

-### Phoneme and Allophones
+### Phonemes and Allophones

-A single phone (a smallest unit of speech sound) can be either *phonemic* or *phonetic*.
+A single **phone** (a smallest unit of speech sound) can be either *phonemic* or *phonetic*.

-A [Phoneme](https://en.wikipedia.org/wiki/Phoneme) is any set of similar speech sounds that are *perceptually* regarded as a single basic sound, which makes words distinguishable from one another.
+A [Phoneme](https://en.wikipedia.org/wiki/Phoneme) is any set of similar speech sounds that are *perceptually* regarded as a single basic sound, which makes words *distinguishable* from one another.
 In other words, a phoneme is a distinguishable smallest unit (or cluster) of sound that differentiates meaning.
-- #example In GA, the words "Cat" and "Pat" are differentiated because "C" and "P" are phonemes.
+- #example In American English, the words "Cat" and "Pat" are differentiated because "C" and "P" are phonemes.

-An [Allophone](https://en.wikipedia.org/wiki/Allophone) is any set of perceptually indistinguishable speech sounds used to pronounce a single phoneme.
+An [Allophone](https://en.wikipedia.org/wiki/Allophone) is any set of *perceptually indistinguishable* speech sounds used to pronounce a single phoneme.
-- #example In GA, the "t" sounds in the words "hit", "tip" and "little" are allophones; phonemically, the "t" sounds are the same sound, but they are different phonetically.
+- #example In American English, the "t" sounds in the words "top", "water" and "mountain" are allophones.
+They all share the same phoneme "t", but they all sound slightly different.

-#todo taking a break for dinner.
-Continue writing this section 2026/01/30 6:55

-Free Variation
-- Tomato -> to-may-to, to-mah-to
-- Either -> ee-ther, ai-ther

-In IPA, phonemic transcription (using slashes `/ /`) represents the abstract, distinct sound units (phonemes) that change word meaning (as in separates words from one another), while phonetic transcription (using brackets `[ ]`) provides a precise, detailed representation of the actual sounds produced (allophones). `< >` for spelling.
+In IPA, we use the **phonemic** transcription (using slashes `/ /`) when we describe sound by their abstract, distinct sound using *phonemes*.
+We use the **phonetic** transcription (using brackets `[ ]`) when we describe the actual sounds precisely and detailed (including subtle variations like allophones).

+#example Going back to the words "top", "water", and "mountain", we can transcribe them phonemically or phonetically.
+Like so :
+- top : `/tɑp/` or `[tʰɑp]`
+- water : `/ˈwɔtər/` or `[ˈwɔɾɚ]`
+- mountain : `/mɑntn/` or `[ˈmãʊ̃ʔn̩]`

+Note that these words have `/t/` in common, but it is pronounced in three different ways -  "t" `[tʰ]`, "d/r" `[ɾ]`, or some kind of groaning sound `[ʔ]`.

+> [!important] "Perceived Sound" is an important factor in IPA.
+> We all have our own unique dialects and accents, which means not all of us will pronounce the words the same.
+Not only that, our unique minds perceive things differently in our own unique ways, including sounds.
+>
+> While IPA is used to describe speech sound systematically and in detail, it is not a perfect measurement of speech sound.
+Meaning, we aren't shooting for perfect representation of speech sound, and instead, we are trying to describe the sound as we hear and perceive them.

 ### General American English